 Protecting consumers and businesses

 The COVID-19 situation has been very fast moving and quickly affected our daily lives in many different ways.
 Our regulatory services teams are working hard to protect consumers and businesses in the current environment.
-Find information at the link below about current COVID-19 scams and how to protect yourself, as well as how to report suspicious activity, scams or businesses you believe may be engaging in unscrupulous commercial practices, such as price hikes on certain high demand foods and goods.
+Find information at the link below about current COVID-19 scams and how to protect yourself, as well as how to report suspicious activity and scams or any businesses you believe is not complying with government restrictions.

 Information for consumers and businesses